frovedis/frovedis/doc/manual/python/ml/spectral_clustering.md

 ### fit(X, y = None)
 __Parameters__
 **_X_**: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data.
+If affinity="precomputed", it needs to be of shape (n_samples, n_samples).
 **_y_**: None or any python array-like object (any shape).
-It is simply ignored in frovedis implementation and in Scikit-learn as well.
+It is simply ignored in frovedis implementation, as in Scikit-learn as well.

 __Purpose__
 It clusters the given data points (X) into a predefined number (n_clusters) of clusters.